Codecademy/docs/content/swiftui/concepts/views/terms/lazyVStack/lazyVStack.md

   - 'Views'
 ---

-The **`Lazy VStack`** has all the properties as a standard VStack **BUT** it will not create items until it needs to render them on screen.
-This comes very handy when creating long lists and your app can run smoother and faster.
+The **`LazyVStack`** has all the properties as a standard `VStack` but it will not create items until it needs to render them on screen.
+This comes very handy when creating long lists and can allow an app to run smoother and faster.

 ## Syntax